Skip to content

 performance characteristics

-The performance when using recursive: true may be worse than manually specifying all packages statically in the yaml file.
+The performance when using recursive: true may be worse than manually specifying all packages statically in the YAML file.
 This is because of the fact that mockery has to recursively walk the filesystem path that contains the package in question.
 It may unnecessarily walk down unrelated paths (for example, a Python virtual environment that is in the same path as your package).
 For this reason, it is recommended not to use recursive: true if it can be avoided.

 Regex matching